Womens Institute for Family Health

 Womens Institute for Family Health - Philadelphia, PA

 Womens Institute For Family Health is a detox and addiction treatment facility located at 5936 Chestnut Street, 1st Floor in the 19139 zip code of Philadelphia, PA.
 As a detox center, it offers opioid detox.
-The treatment program at Womens Institute For Family Health includes outpatient detoxification, regular outpatient treatment and outpatient methadone/suboxone treatment.
-Womens Institute For Family Health offers treatment to people with dual diagnosis treatment, adult women and sexual abuse victims.
-It accepts women and men into their treatment and detox program.
+The treatment program at Womens Institute For Family Health includes general outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
+Womens Institute For Family Health offers treatment to sexual abuse victims, people with HIV/AIDS and adult women.
+It accepts men and women into their treatment and detox program.

 Address: 5936 Chestnut Street, 1st Floor, Philadelphia, PA 19139